syncfusion-content/fileformat-docs/File-Formats/DocIO/Applying-Watermark.md

 control: DocIO
 documentation: UG
 ---

 # Applying Watermark

 Watermarks are text or pictures that appear behind the document text.
-You can access the watermark in the document by using the **Watermark** property of **WordDocument** class.
+You can access the watermark in the document by using the Watermark property of WordDocument class.

-There are two types of watermarks: **Text** and **Picture**.
+There are two types of watermarks: Text and Picture .

 ## Text Watermark

-You can add or modify text watermark in the Word document. **TextWatermark** class represents text watermark in the Word document.
+You can add or modify text watermark in the Word document.
+TextWatermark class represents text watermark in the Word document.

 The following code example illustrates how to add a text watermark to the Word document.

+{% tabs %}

 {% highlight c# %}
-C#

 //Creates a new Word document